 Nandini Archer, Gender and Identity Editor

-Nandini is based in the UK and joined openDemocracy in 2018.
-Now she oversees oD’s Documenting the Resistance project, which tells the powerful and empowering stories of feminist movements worldwide, as well as supporting our cross-border feminist investigative journalism.
+A journalist and activist based in the UK, Nandi joined openDemocracy in 2018.
+She helps coordinate cross-border feminist investigative journalism projects.
+She also oversees openDemocracy's Documenting the Resistance series, which tells the powerful and empowering stories of feminist movements worldwide.
 She previously worked at the International Campaign for Women’s Right to Safe Abortion and is a member of the feminist direct action group Sisters Uncut in London.

-Read her article about how the media director of the major LGBT rights group Stonewall recently stepped back amid a “tsunami of transphobia”.
+Read her article about how at-home abortion services, introduced in the UK under COVID-19, are under threat.
 Follow her on Twitter (@nandi_naira), and email her with ‘Pitch’ in your subject line if you have a story for our Documenting the Resistance series.

 Zeynep Sentek, Network Coordinator